Interested in moving to the UK? Here’s what you need to know:

 - To clear up a common point of confusion: Great Britain (GB) comprises England, Wales, and Scotland.
 When you add Northern Ireland into the mix, this is known as the United Kingdom (UK).

 - Also known as Britain, the UK encompasses the island of Great Britain and the north-east corner of Ireland (Northern Ireland).
-It has a population of ~66 million people.
+It has a population of around 67.5 million people.

 - The Brits are sports lovers – football (soccer), rugby and polo all originated in the UK.

 - The English drink the most tea of any nation (165 million cups a day, or 60.2 billion cups per year).

 - As the world’s first industrialized country, England underwent rapid economic growth in the 19th and early 20th centuries.
 Today, it stands as a major regional power and an influential force on the world stage.